Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-timeline.md

 The above plan was executed successfully on the 7th of January.
 Due to the time warp, the number of missed blocks in the sessions directly following [block #516558](https://axiascan.io/axialunar/block/516558) was significantly higher.
-This is partly what contributes to the much higher ratio of missed blocks on AXIALunar versus AXIASolar today.
+This is partly what contributes to the much higher ratio of missed blocks on AXIALunar versus AXIACoin today.

 ## AXIALunar's Current Adventure: Auctions